 - If possible, Camp Friedenswald in Cassopolis, Mich. will be the location for all of these gatherings.
 However, if we are unable to gather in person due to the coronavirus pandemic, this cohort will meet over video conference.

 Applications for the Fall 2021 cohort are due by Aug.
 31, 2021, although we reserve the ability to close the application process early depending on response.

-Thanks to the generosity of the Lilly Endowment and the Thriving in Ministry grant, there is no cost to Ministry Integrity Circle participants who enroll in 2020 or 2021.
+Thanks to the generosity of the Lilly Endowment and the Thriving in Ministry grant, there is no cost to Ministry Integrity Circle participants who enroll in 2021.
 Travel, lodging and meals are also included.
 Read more about the grant.

 Have Questions?
 Email Julia Schmidt, Program Administrator, at [email protected] or call 574-296-6245.